PERSONAL INSURANCE

 Review dwelling limit, replacement cost, roof, updates, water backup, service line, equipment breakdown, deductibles and personal liability.

-Review association bylaws, master policy, interior coverage, loss assessment, improvements, betterments and personal property.
+Review association bylaws, master policy, interior coverage, loss assessment, improvements, betterments and personal property coverage.

 Seasonal homes, cabins and second homes may need review around vacancy, distance, protection class, occupancy, rental use and property management.

-Major renovation, new construction, vacancy, builders risk and contractor activity should be reviewed before work begins.
+Major renovation, new construction, vacancy, builders risk and contractor activity should all be reviewed before work begins to avoid coverage gaps.

-Historic homes, flat roofs, specialty materials, custom finishes and older systems may require more underwriting information.
+Historic homes, flat roofs, specialty materials, custom finishes and older systems may require more underwriting information and specialty placement.

 TRUST OR LLC OWNERSHIP

-If the home is owned by a trust, LLC or other entity, the policy structure and named insured wording should be reviewed carefully.
+If the home is owned by a trust, LLC or other entity, the policy structure, named insured wording and additional insured requirements should be reviewed carefully.

 AUTO COVERAGE IS ABOUT DRIVERS, USE, LIMITS AND HOUSEHOLD CHANGES

 Auto insurance review should go beyond vehicle year, make and model.
-Driver household, youthful drivers, business use, garaging location, liability limits, medical payments, uninsured and underinsured motorist coverage, accident history and umbrella compatibility can all matter.
+Driver household, youthful drivers, business use, garaging location, liability limits, medical payments, uninsured and underinsured motorist coverage, accident history and umbrella compatibility all matter.
+Collector vehicles, exotic cars, motorcycles, watercraft and personal aircraft often need dedicated specialty review.

 FAMILY AUTO SCHEDULES